MarkPish/Firebase-Train/README.md

 You will have the ability to add additional trains which will be dynamically updated and added to the train list.

-Currently, outside of the daily date and updating clock I am not returning the data from moment as expected....back to the drawing board!
+Currently, outside of the daily date and updating clock I am not returning the data from Firebase as expected....back to the drawing board!